 The ocean’s tide can flow up and into the Great Appalachian Valley from Maine’s ports to South Carolina’s shores over the next few centuries.
 The ancient geological record proves it has been there before.
 Given a long-term view, getting ready should be a top priority.
 Preparation for this kind of “sea change” in all its meanings is the most critical action of this century (the original map as shown below is here).
 Issues like this are just the beginning:

 Take your pick of issues for building a constituency on housing development and location.
-If the Gulf of Mexico’s fate is an alga thickened swamp, we need ideas to be prepared for what that means.
+If the Gulf of Mexico’s fate is an alga thickened swamp, we need policies for what that means.
 If the Pacific Ocean’s vast torrents alter the Gulf Stream, El Niño yields unsurvivable surface heat or hundreds of tornadoes and hurricanes.
 Not being ready is a super bad idea.
 Whether friendly or with horrible force, heed the words, “the water will come.”
 The plan seemed different when time itself became for sale, and that is not a surprise if you know how non-fungible tokens (NFT) and blockchains changed all financial transactions.

 Please enjoy looking at the national Tweet-O-Rama organizations focused on housing (here).
 With those thoughts in mind, it is logical to look at politics as a sport and as a practice that is now very different from the role of leadership that it implies.
 A growing number of elected national representatives now complain of a system of government that appears to ignore the will of the people.